[DISCLOSURE: Cards from our partners are mentioned below.]

 Starter credit cards are great for building credit, but they don’t usually tout the best terms and even if there’s a $0 annual fee or base rewards program, that plastic likely carries a low credit limit — which might not help in case of an emergency or if you want to further boost your credit.
 (Remember, a low limit makes it harder to maintain a solid credit utilization rate — how much debt you’re carrying versus how much credit is available to you.
 For best scoring results, you’ll want to keep your charges below at least 30% and ideally 10% of your total credit limit.)

-If you’ve outgrown your starter credit card, or think you’re about to, here are five credit cards worthy of your consideration.
+If you’ve outgrown your starter credit card, or think you’re about to, here are three credit cards worthy of your consideration.

 Annual Fee: $0

 Why You’ll Want to Consider it: Because the Discover it is a solid rewards credit card with some built-in training wheels.
-Cardholders get 6-months of 0% financing on purchases and a full 18-months 0% financing on balance transfers (the annual percentage rate after that will be a variable 11.74% to 23.74%, depending on your credit).
+Cardholders get 6-months of 0% financing on purchases and a full 18-months 0% financing on balance transfers (the annual percentage rate after that will be 13.99% - 24.99% Variable on purchases & balance transfers, depending on your credit).
 There’s also no late fee for a first missed payment (which you should still avoid at all costs) and no penalty APR.

 Annual Fee: $0